alesjdev/COVID_World_Data/readme.md

     }
 }

-After the information has been gathered and indexed, the user can choose a country and a date range.
+After the information has been gathered and indexed, the user can choose a country and date range.
+User can also type "LIST" for a list of indexed countries.

+If the user's choice doesn't match any of the indexed values, the program will attempt to gather a list of countries with names that start with the user's choice.

 The program will default to the first and/or last date available if: